 How to stay active and protect your joints as you age

 Staying active is a crucial part of healthy aging.
 As you get older, your joints can start feeling creaky and painful, making it hard to find the motivation to move around.
-Orthopedic surgeon James Dallis, MD, explained what you can do to protect your joints as you age so you can stay active and healthy.
+Orthopedic surgeon Alex Burnikel, MD, explained what you can do to protect your joints as you age so you can stay active and healthy.

 Why is exercise important for joint health?

-“Regular exercise is one of the best things you can do for your joints,” Dr. Dallis said.
+“Regular exercise is one of the best things you can do for your joints,” Dr. Burnikel said.

-Movement helps to replenish the fluid in our joints – hence the saying, “Motion is lotion.”
-Simply walking is helpful, but Dr. Dallis said it’s best to use a variety of activities to improve strength and flexibility as well.
+Movement helps to replenish the fluid in our joints, the root of the saying, “Motion is lotion.”
+Simply walking is helpful, but Dr. Burnikel said it’s best to use a variety of activities to improve strength and flexibility as well.
 Flexibility exercises like yoga can help with maintaining good range of motion, and strength training can help build strong muscles around joints.

 To prevent injury to your joints, he said it’s important to pay attention to how your body feels and avoid pushing through pain.